CMSgov/qpp-conversion-tool/README.md

 ## Want to Contribute?

 Want to file a bug or contribute some code?
-Read up on our guidelines for [contributing][contributing] and [developer instructions][developer].
+Read up on our guidelines for [contributing] and [developer instructions][developer].

 [contributing]: https://github.com/CMSgov/qpp-conversion-tool/blob/master/CONTRIBUTING.md
 [developer]: https://github.com/CMSgov/qpp-conversion-tool/blob/master/DEVELOPER.md

-## Running Performance Tests

-### Build the Project with Maven

-`mvn clean install -DrunLoadTests`
-The `-DrunLoadTests` flag will enable the converter load tests as part of the build.
-If the converter does not meet a threshold of conversions, the tests not pass, and the build will fail.

 ## Public Domain
 This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived